yas-sim/openvino-wrapper/README.md

 - *Description*
  - This function creates a `ieWrapper` object.
 - *Input*
- - `modelFile`: Path to an OpenVINO IR format deep-learning model topology file (.xml).
-A weight file (.bin) with the same base file name wil be automatically loaded.
+ - `modelFile`: Path to an OpenVINO IR format deep-learning model topology file (`.xml`).
+A weight file (`.bin`) with the same base file name wil be automatically loaded.
  - `device`: Device to run inference.
 E.g. `CPU`, `GPU`, `MYRIAD`, `HDDL`, `HETERO:FPGA,CPU`.
 Please refer to the official OpenVINO document for details.
  - `numRequest`: Maximum number of simultaneous inferencing.
-If you specify 4, you can run 4 inferencing task on this device at a time.
+If you specify 4, you can run 4 inferencing task on the device at a time.
 - *Return*
  - None